bdeck8317/compPsy.github.io/index.md

-# Welcome to Computational Methods in Psychology
+# Welcome to Data Science in Psychology

 All of the course content neccessary to complete this course can be found here or within your university's blackboard site.